 In late 2012, our reporting procedures changed dramatically following a senior management request for more transparency and consistency in environmental incident communications.
 Accordingly, the Environment group developed a policy that includes reporting methods and parameters to support information sharing and continuous improvement.
 In order to compare "apples to apples," we now classify significant (by volume) spills uniformly across operations, using the most stringent local laws and regulations as our baseline.
 Notices of violation (the documents issued by government entities to inform organizations of their violations as well as the associated administrative penalties, fines or sanctions) are also addressed through this policy framework.

 In 2016, we recorded 29 environmental incidents across the company, and we continue to work toward our long-term goal of zero incidents.
 Our 2017 target is 38 incidents or less.

-Consistent knowledge transfer and the sharing of best practices following an environmental incident have revolutionized the way that Resolute’s operations investigate root causes and develop preventative practices.
-Operations where a similar incident might occur must evaluate their risk and implement preventative measures that are tracked at the corporate level.
-Regular conference calls and individual follow-up meetings have been instrumental in the success of this preventative and proactive approach, which represents a successful cultural shift for the company.
+Consistent knowledge transfer and the sharing of best practices following an environmental incident have revolutionized the way that Resolute’s operations investigate root causes and develop preventive practices.
+Operations where a similar incident might occur must evaluate their risk and implement preventive measures that are tracked at the corporate level.
+Regular conference calls and individual follow-up meetings have been instrumental in the success of this preventive and proactive approach, which represents a successful cultural shift for the company.

 2 Material environmental contingencies are disclosed in the footnotes to the company's consolidated financial statements in its Annual Report on Form 10-K for the year ended December 31, 2016.
 Certain additional proceedings are also disclosed under the heading "Item 3 – Legal Proceedings" in the Form 10-K.